eventnetusa/eventnet/src/_vip/health-safety-designs.md

       and/or take customer contact information&nbsp;

-      **Our team functions independently, meaning your Brokers are welcome to attend each event or we will secure leads for their follow-up.**
+      **Our team functions autonomously, meaning your Brokers are welcome to attend each event or we will secure leads for their follow-up.**